Theories of rhetoric and composition pedagogy: Contemporary movements

 The fields of composition and rhetoric remain in flux, as scholars continue to debate regarding appropriate pedagogical methods and the best approach to teaching the art of writing.
 Since the post-structuralism movement in composition pedagogy, there has been an explosion of discussion in the field of composition pedagogy.
 More recent ideas in composition pedagogy include the notion of rhetoric's relationship to travel, on which pedagogues such as Gregory Clark and Nedra Reynolds have written.
 In addition, composition studies is an umbrella term for the considerations of writing pedagogy.
 In its academic application, it is post-modern or post-structural, working both outside and within other academic disciplines.
-The national Conference on College Composition and Communication (CCCC) is a national professional association of writing instructors in the United States, the largest organization dedicated to writing research, theory, and teaching pedagogy worldwide.
-At the annual CCCC convention, pedagogues from around the country deliver their recent research and theories to colleagues.
-While the goals, methods, and desired results in composition studies are debated and continue to evolve, the importance of writing to the field of education has been indisputably recognized.
+The national Conference on College Composition and Communication (CCCC) was a national professional association of writing instructors in the United States, the largest organization dedicated to writing research, theory, and teaching pedagogy worldwide.
+At the annual CCCC convention, pedagogues from around the country delivered their recent research and theories to colleagues.
+The future of the annual CCCC convention is in flux, as the convention's parent organization, NCTE, made the unilateral decision to dissolve the organization in 2026.
+While the goals, methods, and desired results in composition studies are debated and continue to evolve, the importance of writing to the field of education has been indisputably recognized, despite NCTE's recent actions.